SoftwareImpacts/SIMPAC-2024-37/README.md

 # PyRCD

-**PyRCD** is a powerful python library for design and multiobjective design optimization of reinforced concrete(RC) elements.
+**PyRCD** is a powerful Python library for design and multiobjective design optimization of reinforced concrete(RC) elements.
 PyRCD is originally developed for the students and researchers working in field of civil engineering.
-It will be highly helpful for research in design optimization, designing, and visualizing the detailing of RC beam.
-It is also highly beneficial for the learning process for graduate students.
+It is highly helpful for research in design optimization, and visualizing the detailing of RC beam.
+It is also highly beneficial for the graduate students to enhance the learning process in structural designing.

 ------------------------------------------------------------------------------------------------------------
 ## Modules

 * **RCbeam** - Structural design and multi-objective optimization of reinforced concrete beams
-* **RCcolumn** - (Under Development)

 ------------------------------------------------------------------------------------------------------------

 ## Project Objectives